natek434/gardenit/docs/USAGE.md

 3. Configure the action payload by setting notification titles, messages, severity, delivery channel, and (for weather rules) whether to skip tasks when the rule fires.
 A live JSON preview updates as you tweak the guided form so you can confirm the underlying payload.
 4. Need something more specialised?
 Switch to **JSON editor** to paste or handcraft the `params` object directly.
 Toggling back to the guided builder attempts to hydrate the friendly controls from your JSON so you can fine-tune without losing structure.
 5. Submit the form to create the rule.
 It appears under **Your conditional rules** with a natural-language summary, quick enable/pause buttons, and an expandable JSON view for auditing.

+### Quiet hours and email delivery
+- Add SMTP credentials (`SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, optional `SMTP_SECURE`, `SMTP_FROM`) to `.env.local` so Gardenit can send outbound emails.
+Without credentials the server logs messages to the console for debugging.
+- Open **Settings → Notification preferences** to enable or disable email, push (email fallback), and in-app logging independently.
+- Pick the digest hour and timezone to control when the daily summary fires.
+Saving your changes updates the underlying RRULE so the scheduler emits the digest at the new time.
+- Toggle **Do not disturb** to mute email and push alerts between a start and end hour in your chosen timezone.
+Notifications that trigger during quiet hours stay in the in-app feed but aren’t delivered externally.

 ## Admin operations